 A good PR strategy for startups is an opportunity to build both a loyal customer base and great media relations.
 The thing about PR is that relationships – just like anything else in the world – determine your success in it.
 The fact is that a good PR strategy doesn’t necessarily have to be a press release or mass emailing journalists to try and get their attention.
 In fact, at Pressfarm we discourage our users from the idea of sending mass emails with the hope of getting several replies from the media.
 It never works.
 PR is changing and 2021 has very new trends governing how companies achieve press coverage.

 Without spending a huge budget of your funding in PR, you can use these very pro-level tips to get ahead of the news, in online publications and on newspapers.

 1. Study the competition

 Track the press coverage that your competitors receive and find ways to get in on the mix.
 The best way for this is to start building the relationships with the journalists who cover your competition long before you ever need them to cover your brand.
 Start by reaching out to them to provide a news tip, or updating them on a new market trend.
-What we found working at Pressfarm is aside from sending over your news tips, resource, or market trends, suggest to the journalist an interesting angle to which they can approach in writing the story.
+What we found working at Pressfarm is aside from sending over your news tips, resource, or market trends, you suggest interesting story angles to help a journalist write their story.

 The goal is to build a mutually beneficial relationship with the journalists.
 Eventually when you do pitch your product to them, it won’t look like you’re just trying to get them writing about your company.
 It will feel like they are returning a favor to a very good friend.

 2. Talk to people